racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL/SALExtension/ExtensionSpecs/CmdbToolsExtension.md

 ## Content of the Specification File

 * Import the required modules.
-Check How to Import PyLabs][importpylabs] and [How to Import Classes from Extensions][importextension].
+Check How to Import Pylabs][importpylabs] and [How to Import Classes from Extensions][importextension].
 * Add a Class that inherits from the base class [CMDBApplicationObject][baseclass].
 * Add all methods of the class.
 * Add PyDocs for *each* method that gives its full explanation, see the *DocString* section in the [Contributing in Style][contribute] page.